Becoming a Visiting Researcher or Research Affiliate

 III.
 African Studies Center requirements for initial affiliation or for reappointment

-During the period of appointment, visiting researchers at the African Studies Center are expected to fulfill at least one of the following requirements:
+During the period of appointment, Visiting Researchers and Research Affiliiates at the African Studies Center are expected to fulfill at least one of the following requirements:

 - Submit a working paper to the center for publication consideration or co-author a research paper with an ASC faculty member.